 The Week in Pictures: Nov.
 28 - Dec.
 5

-President Donald Trump and his NATO counterparts were gathering in London Tuesday to mark the alliance's 70th birthday amid deep tensions as spats between leaders expose a lack of unity that risks undermining the military organization's credibility.
+President Donald Trump and his NATO counterparts gathered amid deep tensions as spats between leaders expose a lack of unity that risks undermining the military organization's credibility.

-President Donald Trump speaks to members of the media before boarding Marine One on the south Lawn of the White House on Dec.
-2, for a short trip to Andrews Air Force Base, Md., and then on to London.
+President Donald Trump speaks to members of the media at the White House before departing for London on Dec.
+2 to attend a meeting of NATO leaders.

 Villagers pluck water chestnuts from a pond in Kanpur, Uttar Pradesh state, India on Dec.
 4.

-Workers earn about about 250 Rupees ($3.50 USD) a day after spending 5-6 hours extracting the aquatic vegetable that grows mostly in stagnant water.
+Workers earn about about 250 Rupees ($3.50) a day after spending 5-6 hours extracting the aquatic vegetable that grows mostly in stagnant water.

-Neighbors work together in an effort to clear out as much snow as possible from E. 8th Street in Duluth, Minn. on Dec.
+Neighbors work together to clear snow from E. 8th Street in Duluth, Minn., on Dec.
 1.

-A couple place a bouquet of flowers on London Bridge in memory of the victims of last weeks attack in central London on Dec.
-12.
+A couple place a bouquet of flowers on London Bridge on Dec.
+2 in memory of the victims of an attack on Nov.
+29.

+Two people were fatally stabbed and several others were wounded in the attack.
+Police shot and killed the male suspect at the scene after members of the public intervened.

 Shoppers buy TV sets at a supermarket during a Black Friday sale in Sao Paulo on Nov.
 28.

-President Donald Trump speaks to the troops during a surprise Thanksgiving day visit at Bagram Air Field in Afghanistan on Nov.
+President Donald Trump speaks to the troops during a an unnanounced Thanksgiving day visit at Bagram Air Field in Afghanistan on Nov.
 28.

 The trip, his first to the country, comes almost a year after the president made a surprise visit to troops stationed in Iraq, his first to a combat zone since he took office.